 What follows is a retrospective from an OAT test taker about the OAT.
 It was originally posted on SCCO’s Facebook Group for Pre-Optometry Students:

 This advice was given by a student who was accepted to SCCO, a student currently in our program.
 I don’t think she’d mind me telling you that she NAILED the OAT—she received excellent scores in every section.
-I hope everyone benefits from this valuable information.
-Dr. Jane Ann Munroe, Director of Admissions for SCCO
+As you read her article, I know you will benefit from this valuable information.

 Advice from the OAT Test Taker: I survived the OAT the other day and was happy with my scores!
 Don’t worry guys, it’s not as bad as it seems.
 I know some other students also mentioned that the actual OAT is easier than the OAT Achiever practice tests.
 My actual score was a lot higher than my scores on either of the two practice tests from the small Kaplan book or OAT Achiever.
 I didn’t look into optometry until really late so I ended up cramming for the OAT in a couple of months (NOT RECOMMENDED) but here’s exactly what I did, hope it helps!